 Harris Schwartzberg is co-founder of The Schwartzberg Companies (“TSC”).
 TSC is a private investment firm with a focus on healthcare operating companies and real estate.
 Under the guidance of Mr. Schwartzberg the company and its subsidiary investments has grown to over $800,000,000 in annual revenues with 15,000 employees.
 Mr. Schwartzberg is a graduate of the University of Michigan (’89) and Fordham University School of Law (’92).

 Author and Mental Health Advocate

 Author Andrew Solomon studied at Yale University, where he graduated magna cum laude in 1985, and then at Jesus College Cambridge, where he received the top first-class degree in English in his year, the only foreign student ever to be so-honored, as well as the University writing prize.
-He is now pursuing a PhD at Cambridge in the Faculty of Politics, Psychology, Sociology and International Studies (psychology), working on the relation between biological and psychosocial models of early attachment between mothers and infants.
+He earned his PhD at Cambridge in the Faculty of Politics, Psychology, Sociology and International Studies (psychology), working on the relation between biological and psychosocial models of early attachment between mothers and infants.
 He is also a Lecturer in Psychiatry at Weill-Cornell Medical College.

 Carl Stern joined the National Advisory Board in 2013.
 He is particularly inspired to further the Depression Center’s work in promoting public education and outreach about depression and related illnesses, a passion that has grown in large part following the death of his youngest son, Joshua Judson Stern.